powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 <span style="color: red">TODO</span>

-Please note that PowSyBl only ever export CGMES networks as CGMES Node/Breaker networks without consideration of the topology level of the PowSyBl network.
+Please note that PowSyBl only ever exports CGMES networks as CGMES Node/Breaker networks without consideration of the topology level of the PowSyBl network.

 ## Conversion from PowSyBl grid model to CGMES